takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

    - Set up your Shopify Storefront service.
       - Select **Shopify Storefront** from the list of services in the `API` tab, in the `Patterns & Services` pane.
+      - Under **Endpoint**, enter your storefront api endpoint.
+It should look like `https://your-store.myshopify.com/api/2022-01/graphql.json`
       - Under **Authentication**, Enter `X-Shopify-Storefront-Access-Token` into  the Header field, and your Storefront access token into the Token field.
       - **Save** the service.